 Experience a country rodeo at the Australian Equine and Livestock Events Centre, one of the finest equine venues in the world.
 For something tamer, meet joeys and other friendly animals at the Tamworth Marsupial Park and Adventure Playground.
 Other family attractions include gem fossicking and splashing about in the Lake Keepit Water Park.

 The area is home to spectacular national parks.
 In Warrabah National Park, go bushwalking and camping by the Namoi River, which is also a great spot of fishing and canoeing.
 Chaffey Dam, north of Nundle, is another local camping, fishing and boating destination.
 Split Rock Dam, near Barraba, is a bird-watching paradise.

-From the fertile Liverpool Plains around Quirindi to the New England High Country vineyards near Uralla, the area is one of Australia’s richest agricultural regions.
-The 10-day Taste Tamworth Festival in April showcases the region’s produce, cool-climate wines and restaurants.
+From the fertile Liverpool Plains around Quirindi to the New England High Country vineyards near Uralla, the area is one of Australia’s richest agricultural regions, boasting delicious food and wine experiences.
+One of the most popular is the 10-day Taste Tamworth Festival in April, showcasing the region’s produce, cool-climate wines and restaurants.

 The Tamworth region is a five-hour drive north of Sydney and seven hours from Brisbane.
 There is also a daily direct train and the journey takes just over six hours.
 Or fly into Tamworth Regional Airport and hire a car to explore the area.
 Places to stay range from camping and caravanning to heritage pubs, guesthouses, motels and farm stays.